 – If the price of Dai is above 1 USD, there are incentives for ETH owners to create CDP and sell the Dai on the market.

 In conclusion, many see stablecoins as a digital version of fiat currency.
 They provide the below benefits:

 – Utilizing dApps and smart contracts

 – Protecting holders of the volatile price movements in the crypto market.

-Most stablecoins are centralized and require trust in the issuing body.
-When this trust is broken we have seen huge price swings and failure to maintain a peg (e.g. Nubits and BitUSD).
+Most stablecoins centralize their system and require trust in the issuing body.
+When this trust is broken we see huge price swings and failure to maintain a peg (e.g. Nubits and BitUSD).

 Written by Peter Chan